lhm-limux/reprepro-bundle-tools/README.md

 ### reprepro_bundle_compose

 A python3 module containing the classes needed for the tool *bundle-compose*.
 With this tool it is possible to **manage the status of bundles in the context of your quality assurance (QA) workflow**.
-The supports the following steps:
+The tool supports the following steps:

 * synconronize the list of bundles against the current bundle-repositories provided by the development.